nniikon/Hash-Table/README.md

 ## Using hashes
-Since even after optimizing `strcmp` it still ruins the performance, so we should try to use it as little as we can.
-The idea is very simple.
+Because even after optimizing `strcmp` it still ruins performance, we should try to use it as little as possible.
+The idea is quite simple.
-If collision occurres, it only means that the string hashes have the same remainders after the division by the size.
+When a collision occurs, it just means that the string hashes have the same remainders after division by size.
-And in the most cases the *full 64-bit* hashes will be different
+And in most cases, the *full 64-bit* hashes will be different.

 The execution time with this optimization is 3.93 * 10^10 ticks, which is a 22% improvement.